chacehoo/IFEEL/OneDrive - Nexus365/0_PycharmProjects/MyPackage/IFEEL/README.md

 [5] For fast peak-period feature extraction, Symbolic Aggregate approXimation (SAX) representation is first used to transform the time-series numerical patterns into alphabetical words.
 The feature transformation process is performed by calling the functions in *ifeel_transformation.py*.

 ## 👉 Notes:
-[1] To successfully run the IFEEL, the following Python data analysis libraries need to be installed in advance: [Numpy](https://numpy.org/), [Scipy](https://www.scipy.org/), and [Pandas](https://pandas.pydata.org/)
+[1] To successfully run the IFEEL, the following Python data analysis libraries need to be installed in advance: [Numpy](https://numpy.org/), [Scipy](https://www.scipy.org/), and [Pandas](https://pandas.pydata.org/).

-[2] The demonstration case has been tested on Python 3.7.7
+[2] The demonstration case has been tested on Python 3.7.7.

+[3] A demo case can be found in the installed IFEEL package.
+The dataset used in the demo can be downloaded [here](https://github.com/chacehoo/IFEEL/tree/master/OneDrive%20-%20Nexus365/0_PycharmProjects/MyPackage/IFEEL/Test_Data).

 ## 📚 References
 [1] Hu M, Ge D, Telford R, Stephen B, Wallom, B. Classification and characterization of intra-day load curves of PV and Non-PV households using interpretable feature extraction and feature-based clustering. *Energy*.(Under review)